SarahZimmermann-Schmutzler/juice_shop_challenges/client_side_xss_protection/README.md

     ```
     - <ins>What do you find here?</ins> The page shows the `Registered Users` and the `Customer Feedback`.

-### Step 2: It has to be placed at the **Customer Feedback**!
-(Spoiler: This is the wrong way.)
+### Hypothesis: It has to be placed at the **Customer Feedback**!
 - Looking at **Step 0** the `Customer Feedback` feels like the perfect source to put the payload.
-- But it turns out, no. The JavaScript code could be placed in the feedback form but the server-side validation works as it should and filters out the code.
+- <ins>But it turns out, no</ins>.
+The JavaScript code could be placed in the feedback form but the server-side validation works as it should and filters out the code.
 <img alt="feedback_form" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/client_side_xss_protection/feedback_form.png"></img>
 <img alt="feedback_request_and_response" src="https://github.com/SarahZimmermann-Schmutzler/juice_shop_challenges/blob/main/client_side_xss_protection/feedback_response.png"></img>

-### Step 3: Placing the payload at the Registered Users via the **Registration Form**
+### Step 2: Placing the payload at the Registered Users via the **Registration Form**
 - First it looks like the wrong path too: Because of the safety precautions taken, placing the payload diretcly in the **Registration Form** is not possible.
 - Choose the indirect route to place the payload in the request:
     - Open **Burpsuite** and the **Proxy Browser**